voltrue2/gracenode-server/README.md

 	cb();
 }

-gracenode.server.setupResponseHooks({
+gracenode.server.addResponseHooks(hookForAll);

+gracenode.server.addResponseHooks({
 	myController: writeTrackingData
 });
 ```

+Above assignment of hooks will execute `hookForAll` on EVERY response and `writeTrackingData` after on `/myController`

 ### How to assign multiple hooks

-.setupResponseHooks can let you assign more then one hook function to specific controller/method or even to all responses:
+.addResponseHooks can let you assign more then one hook function to specific controller/method or even to all responses:

 ```
-gracenode.setupResponseHooks({
+gracenode.addResponseHooks({
 	myController: [
 		hook1,
 		hook2,